Felix Rosenqvist

-Karl Felix Helmer Rosenqvist (born 7 November 1991) is a Swedish professional racing driver who currently drives the No. 60 Honda for Meyer Shank Racing in the NTT IndyCar Series.
-He was named Rookie of the Year for the IndyCar Series in 2019.
+Karl Felix Helmer Rosenqvist (born 7 November 1991) is a Swedish professional racing driver who currently drives the No. 7 Chevrolet for Arrow McLaren in the IndyCar Series.
+He was named the 2019 IndyCar Rookie of the Year and won the 2026 Indianapolis 500.

 Racing career

 Formula Renault

-Rosenqvist started his single-seater career in Asia, he won the 2008 Formula Renault 2.0 Asia and 2009 Formula Renault 2.0 Sweden/NEZ titles.
+Rosenqvist started his single-seater career in Asia, where he won the Formula Renault 2.0 Asia in 2008, and the Formula Renault 2.0 Sweden/NEZ title in 2009.

 German Formula 3 Championship

-In 2010 he was fifth in the German Formula Three Championship with two victories, eight podiums, and one pole position.
-He also attended the 2010 Macau Grand Prix Formula Three where he finished ninth after having qualified seventh in his debut with the same Swedish/British racing team Performance Racing.
+In 2010, Rosenqvist was fifth in the German Formula Three Championship with two victories, eight podiums, and one pole position.
+He also qualified seventh in his debut, with the same Swedish/British racing team Performance Racing, finishing ninth in the 2010 Macau Grand Prix Formula Three.

 European Formula 3 Championship

-For 2011, he graduated to the Formula 3 Euro Series with the Mücke Motorsport team, where he finished fifth with one win, ten podiums, and five fastest laps, and won the Masters of Formula 3 in his rookie year.
+In 2011, Rosenqvist graduated to the Formula 3 Euro Series, with the Mücke Motorsport team, where he finished his rookie year fifth, with one win, ten podiums, and five fastest laps, and won the Masters of Formula 3.

 Rosenqvist driving at Hockenheim in European Formula 3.

-In 2012 he finished third in the 2012 European Formula 3 Championship and finished second in Macau Grand Prix.
+In 2012, Rosenqvist finished third in the 2012 European Formula 3 Championship and finished second in Macau Grand Prix.

-The year after he narrowly missed out on the 2013 European Formula 3 Championship title to Raffaele Marciello, however winning the Masters of Formula 3 for a second time from pole position.
-In Macau Grand Prix he started the race from the front row but collided with Raffaele Marciello and Pipo Derani to retire in the first lap.
+The year after, Rosenqvist narrowly missed out on the 2013 European Formula 3 Championship title to Raffaele Marciello, however, he won for a second time from the pole position, the Masters of Formula 3. he started the race from the front row, but collided with Raffaele Marciello and Pipo Derani to retire from the race in the first lap, in the Macau Grand Prix 2013.